Tyrn/wei/the-insider-en.typ

      In two weeks on a  planet  with the beautiful name of Grace, two people approached  Denny Hill who was spending his vacation there.
-Denny would have ever  taken  them  for students - both  guys  were well-built and  lean like pedigreed greyhounds and the senior  guy  had an old horrible scar above his neckline.
+Denny would have ever  taken  them  for students---both  guys  were well-built and  lean like pedigreed greyhounds and the senior  guy  had an old horrible scar above his neckline.
 They were Kissur and Khanadar.